LaurenKlein/LaurenKlein.github.io/_pages/about.md

   - /about.html
 ---

-Test: I am a PhD student in Maja Mataric's [Interaction Lab](http://robotics.usc.edu/interaction/) at the University of Southern California.
-I am interested in exploring the ways we can use robots to improve the lives of everyone, but particularly those living with a disability.
-I currently focus on understanding multi-party interaction between groups of people and a robot.
+I am a PhD student in Maja Mataric's [Interaction Lab](http://robotics.usc.edu/interaction/) at the University of Southern California.
+In the Interaction Lab, I explore how Socially Assistive Robots can be used in interventions to aid cognitive and physical development for children.
+My research focuses on computational models of Human-Robot Interaction, as well as on interaction design.

 Current Work
 ======